MarginalCentrality/DieRouterPlus/README.md

 ## 📄 Related Paper

-This code is associated with the following paper, accepted to appear at ISEDA 2025:
+This code is associated with the following paper:

 **DieRouter+: Enhancing Die-Level Routing with SOCP and Scheduler-Driven DP**
 *Qifu Hu*, *Ruyang Li*
 Accepted to the **International Symposium on Electronic Design Automation (ISEDA) 2025**

-> 📌 The paper has been accepted and will be published in the ISEDA 2025 proceedings.
+> 📌 The paper will be published in the ISEDA 2025 proceedings.